kyma-project/website/content/blog-posts/2020-04-30-release-notes-1.12/index.md

 We upgraded Istio from version 1.4.6 to 1.4.7 to introduce fixes for security vulnerablities.
 To learn more, read [this](https://istio.io/news/releases/1.4.x/announcing-1.4.7/) document.

-### Removed DestinationRule for Istio Ingress Gateway
+### DestinationRule for Istio Ingress Gateway removed

 In this release, we removed the DestinationRule CR for the `istio-ingressgateway` service located in the `istio-system` Namespace.
-Destination Rules allowed sidecars to use **PERMISSIVE** mode when making internal requests to `istio-ingressgateway` using a fully qualified domain name (FQDN).
+Destination Rules allowed sidecars to use the **PERMISSIVE** mode when making internal requests to `istio-ingressgateway` using a fully qualified domain name (FQDN).
 You can still use Destination Rules in your local (Minikube) installations.

 ## Installation

-### Tiller upgrade to version 2.16.6
+### Tiller upgraded to version 2.16.6

-We upgraded Tiller to version 2.16.6 that contains a fix for the issue with fetching `metrics.k8s.io` resources.
+We upgraded Tiller to version 2.16.6 that contains a fix for the issue with fetching the `metrics.k8s.io` resources.
 In most cases, [this error](https://github.com/helm/helm/issues/6361) caused the installation or upgrade of a given component to fail.
-With the new, more stable version, no such error has been observed so far.
+With the new, more stable version, no such error has been observed.

 ## Eventing